 From 2014 a new SIC allowance was established.
 If the tax payer has lower income and can't use the whole amount of the family tax allowance (see below), she/he has a deduction in the amount of the SIC by the 16% (from 2015: 15%) of the remainder family tax allowance.
 First, the remainder tax allowance cuts down the health insurance contribution (7% of the income), and secondly this deducts the pensions insurance contribution (10% of the income).
 The family SIC allowance can be shared between the two parents (as the family tax allowance).

 Employer social insurance contribution

-From 2012 employer part of the health insurance and pension insurance (with the labour market contributions) were erased, instead of these 27 % social contribution tax was introduced, this rate was decreased in 2017 to 22% and to 19,5% in 2018.
+From 2012 employer part of the health insurance and pension insurance (with the labour market contributions) were erased, instead of these 27 % social contribution tax was introduced.

 Self-employed social insurance contribution